noccela/ncc-cloud-integration-js/README.md

 The library is packaged as minified UMD (Universal Module Definition) which allows it to be included as a script in browser or required directly with Node.

-It can also be included as ES6 module either in Webpack or modern Node environment.
+It can also be included as ES module either in Webpack or modern Node environment.
 This is the preferred way of using it as it preserves JSDoc and allows it to be integrated to your own build tool.

-Minified build result is in _/dist/main.min.js_.
+Minified build result is in _/dist/ncc.min.js_.

 The _npm_ package can be installed two ways.